jorisreynes/ChessResultsStats-Java/README.md

 You can make API calls on http://localhost:8080/games

-(the database is a MongoDB Atlas cluster and can be paused du to inactivity)
+(the database is a MongoDB Atlas cluster and can be paused due to inactivity)

 ![ChessResultAnalyzerJava](JavaScreenshot.jpg)